NicolaLovo/GoogleCloudNotes/ch5-networking-services/ch5.7-vpc-network-peering.md

 - internal DNS is not accessible for compute engine in peered VPCs since it needs an IP to communicate

 ![Peering schema](ch5.7-vpc-network-peering.peering.png)

+Use cases:

+- 2 companies that want to share resources

 ## Demo